 Not all students will be chosen for a Graduate School-funded award, even if they have a 4.0 GPA, have published papers, or have other scholarly and community achievements.

-Some awards carry both tuitions help and either a 20-hour per week or 10-hour per week graduate assistantship, but some have only one of the two components.
+Some awards carry both tuition help and either a 20-hour per week or 10-hour per week graduate assistantship, but some have only one of the two components.

 Overview: Graduate Assistantships